miyatanium/errata/README.md

-# errata
+# Errata

-errata to my publications
+These are errata to the publications by Kazuaki Miyatani.